anaplan-engineering/vdm-gradle-plugin/README.md

 Note that, this method will only work where there are no changes to the signatures of the VDMJ interface used by the plugin between Overture versions.

+### Gradle Version

+Support for Gradle 4.x was deprecated with the release of 2.7.0 of this plugin, users should upgrade to Gradle 5.0+.

 ## Using the plugin
 In order to use the plugin, the following must be added to a `build.gradle` file in the root of the specification project: